xaviero98-stack/Kubernetes/Project/README.md

               values:
                 - ubuntu2
 ```
-In my case, I have used static PersistentVolumes (PVs) with hostPaths, where each PV uses a directory on the host node as storage.

-Tenants are composed of servers, and each server can have multiple volumes — each corresponding to a separate PV.
-If you use hostPath-based PVs as I did, take into account that all volumes belonging to a given server must be located on the same node.
-This ensures that the Pod created for that server can access all PVs, since they reside on the same node.

-Once we have everyting well set, the kubectl should return us this output:
+Once we have everyting well set, kubectl should return us this output:

 ![Kubernetes architecture](minio.png)

-We also see how the S3 UI works, to that I use the command:
+We also see how the **MinIO UI** works, for that I use the command:

 ```bash
 kubectl edit svc myminio-console -n minio-tenant
 ```
-And inside it I utrn it into a NodePort like this:
+And inside it I turn it into a **NodePort** leaving the service like this:

 ```yaml
 apiVersion: v1